 Donate To The Little River Railroad and Lumber Company Museum

-Other projects that The Little River Railroad & Lumber Company Museum (LRR&LCM) has are: a ‘Little Woody” Caboose that is in the process of reconstruction in order for people to learn about and enjoy the role of a Caboose within the railroad organization, and the final current project to build a new deck/platform and ramp onto the Depot Building that houses the Museum to provide access and aid visitors that are handicapped.
+Other projects that The Little River Railroad & Lumber Company Museum (LRR&LCM) has are a ‘Little Woody” Caboose that is in the process of reconstruction to convert the caboose into a replica of the “Elkmont Observation Car.”.
+This will portray the history and the openness of the car will have many benefits for possibly entertainment platforms and sitting areas., and the final current project to build a new deck/platform and ramp onto the Depot Building that houses the Museum to provide access and aid visitors that are handicapped.

 We invite you to get involved with the Little River Railroad and Lumber Company Museum through your Donation.
 Please pick the project you want to support or we will apply your $$ where it is needed most.

 Shay Locomotive # 2147